wipu/iwant-demo/README.md

 # iwant-demo
-Demonstrating features of the iwant build system
+A project that demonstrates features of the iwant build system

 ## Quick start: Studying the code with Eclipse